merlinepedra/azimuth-pitch-calculator/README.md

 Note, this will not always be correct, for example, if camera turns 90 degrees between start and destination photo (e.g turning a corner).
 In such cases, using this software could result in photos facing the wrong direction and causing visual issues (e.g. facing a brick wall if turning 90 degrees around a city block).
 However, for our outdoor work this is rarely a problem and is considered acceptable.

 If you're shooting at a low frame rate, sharply changing direction, or holding your camera at different angles (e.g holding in your hand), Azimuth / Pitch Calculator will not be a good fit for you.

+**Discarded images**

+This script allows you to discard images that don't match a certain criteria (for example, you want to space them a minimum of 10 meters apart) and will lead to a larger level of inaccuracy for estimations.

+In cases where more images are discarded the source and destination photo used for calculations might therefore be very far apart, and thus less likely for the source photo to be facing the destination photo.

 **Final photo**